samkshah/nucleus/README.md

 ## Vulnerability Data

-If you are storing data in your repository, here's how the data will be structured.
+If you are storing data in your repository, here's how the data will be structured within `NUCLEUS_DATAFOLDER` folder mentioned in above github workflow.
 ```text
 .
 ├── assets.csv